canonical/snapd/docs/package-names.md

 ## Implementation details
-The packages will continue to be accessed in the store using their full namespaces (`/api/v1/apache.beuno`)
+The packages will continue to be accessed in the store using their full namespaces (`/api/v1/vim.beuno`)
-On install, Snappy will ask you to choose which apache to use on runtime if you have more than one (defaults to what you are installing) There will have to be a (secure) way of persisting the user’s selection of which apache is active
+On install, Snappy will ask you to choose which vim to use on runtime if you have more than one (defaults to what you are installing) There will have to be a (secure) way of persisting the user’s selection of which vim is active

 ## Ecosystem details
 Package names will now mean a specific piece of software.
 We will have to make